ramiromagno/wig/cran-comments.md

 0 errors ✓ | 0 warnings ✓ | 0 notes ✓

-* This is a first submission.
+* This is a first submission of a new package.